AshleyRedman/abode-example/README.md

 then in a new terminal, go into `/src` & `npm i`

-then run `npm run:prod` <- simply just to bundle out a nice tailwind css
+then run `npm run tw:prod` <- simply just to bundle out a nice tailwind css

 then go into `/src/blocks/Text` and run `npm i && npm run prod`

 There are dev & watching options also...

 Go to `localhost:8080` and ta da...

+There is a timeout so watch the screen for 2 seconds... checkout `Text.tsx`